 – Develop better public speaking skills to engage others like a pro.

 This doesn’t come as a surprise to her.
 You’ve spoken about this before.
-Together, you brainstorm next steps:
+Together, you brainstorm next steps and set measurable goals for work:

 1. Present to the entire team next week to gauge her baseline.